In the early part of the 20th century, you could buy Sears houses for the price of a good pair of shoes today.

 L.S.
 Chapman from Shelton wrote to say he saved several hundred dollars and found the materials better than expected.
 “Our house, No. C225, is beautiful.

-Not all pre-cut homes were made by Sears.
+Sears didn’t make all pre-cut houses.
 There were actually six large companies that made kit houses, but none had the marketing clout of Sears and its famous catalog.
 Another company, Aladdin, sold enough homes to the Bristol Brass.
 Co. in 1916 to fill four blocks near the factory in Bristol, Conn.

 Identifying Sears houses has become a cottage industry for fanatics who produce books, blogs, documentaries and even bus tours by the Smithsonian Associates.